 Q: Can a proxy be transferred to another individual?

 A: Yes, if the other individual is a registered AGM delegate and the Member PAC/DPAC has authorized the option of a transfer on the original proxy form submission.
-To transfer a voting or speaking proxy to another individual, the authorized delegate must visit the Proxy Room (in-person delegates only) or send an email to
+To transfer a voting or speaking proxy to another individual, the authorized delegate must visit the Proxy Room to request the transfer paperwork that is to be completed by both the current delegate and the delegate to whom the authorization is being transferred.

 Q: Can our PAC give our proxy to someone who is not a member of our PAC?

-Q: Can I hold multiple proxies as a delegate?
+Q: Can I be assigned multiple proxies as a delegate?

-A: Yes, you can hold multiple proxies.
+A: Yes, you can be assigned multiple proxies.
 Each PAC/DPAC must submit a unique Proxy Form assigning you voting and/or speaking rights as their delegate.
 You must also be registered for the AGM.
-We encourage you to limit how many proxies you carry to ensure you can fully engage in discussions, effectively represent each PAC/DPAC and efficiently manage online voting responsibilities without confusion or excessive delay.
+We encourage you to limit how many proxies you carry to ensure you can fully engage in discussions, effectively represent each PAC/DPAC and efficiently manage voting responsibilities without confusion or excessive delay.

-Q: How can a Proxy Vote or Proxy Speaker status be revoked by the Member PAC/DPAC?
+Q: How can a delegate's authorization be revoked by the Member PAC/DPAC?

 A: One of the two Executive members who signed the original proxy form must send an email (